 The Rutgers ID must be presented for security purposes, student activities, library services, athletic and computer center usage, registration, shuttle service, and as deemed necessary by other university departments.
 The Business Office processes ID cards for newly-admitted students after registration is completed.
-Thereafter, all photo ID business are processed at the Photo ID/ Permit Sales window on the 3rd floor of Blumenthal Hall (249 University Ave.).
+Thereafter, all photo ID business is processed at the Photo ID/ Permit Sales window on the 3rd floor of Blumenthal Hall (249 University Ave.).
 Initial ID cards are issued at no charge; \$20 is currently charged for replacement ID's.
-Contact the Business Office at 973.353.5873 or access information on-line at http://newarkbusinessoffice.rutgers.edu/.
+Contact the Business Office at (973) 353-5873 or access information on-line at https://businessoffice.newark.rutgers.edu/.